To use kubectl and

 tmc (the Tanzu Mission Control CLI) with a provisioned cluster, download the generated configuration file and initialize the connection.

-After you have provisioned a new cluster using Tanzu Mission Control, you can connect to it with kubectl using the configuration file that Tanzu Mission Control generates for you.
+After you have attached or provisioned a new cluster using Tanzu Mission Control, you can connect to it with kubectl using the configuration file that Tanzu Mission Control generates for you.

 - Install the Kubernetes command-line interface (kubectl).